- Identifying your campaign objectives is important because it will help you set your crowdfunding goals

 - Unique visitors: This metric aggregates the activity generated by the same user on your campaign page so that you have a real understanding of how many people are actually visiting your site.
 For example, if a user visits your campaign page, makes a donation, and shares it with friends, this will all be counted as one user.
 The metric is useful for calculating a basic conversion percentage.

 - Average time on page: This metric helps you understand where on your campaign page potential backers are spending most of their time so that you can figure out exactly what is drawing their attention.

 - Exit rate: Knowing where potential backers are exiting your campaign page is useful because you can identify any problematic spots on your page.
 You can then improve these to maximize user engagement.

 Delivering rewards to your backers on time can be challenging.
 Indiegogo knows this, which is why it has partnered with Easyship as its exclusive shipping and fulfillment provider.

 The partnership allows their entrepreneurs to easily find cost-effective shipping solutions to reach backers around the globe.
 Through our crowdfunding and fulfillment expertise, we have helped some of the most successful campaigns on Indiegogo, including MATE X, Nomad Lane, and Waverly Labs.

 Setting realistic crowdfunding goals is crucial for building a successful campaign.
 You need to figure out all your upfront costs before creating your campaign so that you can set goals that raise enough funds to cover all your project’s expenses.

-Don’t forget that Easyship can help you set realistic goals by giving you access to our online calculators to estimate rates and taxes.
+Don’t forget that Easyship can help you set realistic goals by giving you access to our free online calculators to estimate shipping rates, taxes, and more.
 Sign up for a free account now to see how easy it is!